Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 The recommended graphics cards for Minecraft are the GeForce 700 Series / AMD Radeon RX 200.

-This is pretty vague because the requirements just point to the series not the actual model.
+This is pretty vague because the requirements point to the series, not the actual model.

-Similarly, the Nvidia 700 series has several video card models as well such the entry level GT 720, Mid Range GTX 760, and High End GTX 780.
+Similarly, the Nvidia 700 series also has several video card models, such as the entry-level GT 720, Mid-Range GTX 760, and High-End GTX 780.

-For the purpose of comparison, we will choose an entry level, mid range and high-end GPU from the NVIDIA GeForce 700 and AMD Radeon RX 200 series for reference point benchmarking.
+For comparison, we will choose an entry-level, mid-range, and high-end GPU from the NVIDIA GeForce 700 and AMD Radeon RX 200 series for reference point benchmarking.

 NVIDIA GeForce 700 Series – The Official NVIDIA Recommended GPU